crowjm/crowjm.github.io/_posts/2015-02-19-web-typography-codepens.md

 title:  "Web Typography Codepens"
 date:   2015-02-19
 <!-- tags: tiydesign Iron-Yard design perfectionism -->
 excerpt: Today we started talking about typography and I loved every second of it.
+I've been interested in typography for a while and I'm so pumped to be nerding out about it and learning as much about it as we are.
 ---

 <p>Today we started talking about typography and I loved every second of it.
 I've been interested in typography for a while and I'm so pumped to be nerding out about it and learning as much about it as we are.</p>